Canon 1D X Mark II vs Olympus E-M1 II

 It is notable that the E-M1 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1DX Mark II does not offer wifi capability.
+In contrast, the 1DX Mark II does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 So what is the bottom line?
 Which of the two cameras – the Canon 1D X Mark II or the Olympus E-M1 II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS-1D X Mark II: